GURUPRASATH-OG/BillingApp/README.markdown

 ## ✨ Features

-- **Invoice Generation** 📄: Create professional invoices with customizable templates.
+- **Bill Generation** 📄: Genrate Bill for purschased products with all Details.
 - **Customer Management** 👥: Easily store and manage customer information.
 - **Product Inventory** 📦: Track products with pricing and stock details.
 - **Bill Tracking** ✅: Monitor paid and unpaid invoices with status updates.